lioncash/lioncash.github.io/_posts/2016-06-21-dolphin-50-personal-plans.md

 title: "Dolphin: Post-5.0 Personal Plans"
 ---

-I'm a maintainer for [Dolphin](https://dolphin-emu.org).
+I'm a core developer for [Dolphin](https://dolphin-emu.org).
 There's always something to be done with regards to improving the codebase.
 Coincidentally, we're currently nearing the end of a feature freeze that was necessary in order to iron out and fix any regressions to get ready for the release of Dolphin 5.0.
 Due to the length of the feature freeze, it turns out there's actually *a lot* of things that I want to do when it's over.
 This blog post will lay out some of those things that I want to do with the codebase, or at least work towards achieving after 5.0 is released.
 I'll also go into why I consider them important.

 ### Enable more warnings
 This one is important (at least to me).
 Among a host of other things, we currently do not warn about:

 - Implicit sign-conversions.
 - Left shifts applied to a negative value (this is undefined behavior).
-- Null pointer dereferences.
+- Null pointer dereferences (obviously undefined behavior).
 - Type-casts that cast away const (can result in undefined behavior if data is modified).
 - Useless casts.